 A few years ago (yikes – I can’t believe it’s been that long), in a quest to combine my love of chai with my love of cupcakes, I stumbled onto a new breakfast creation that was mostly allergen free!
 Whoo hoo!

-The chai tea muffins I created are protein packed, nutritious, filling, and delicious!
+The chai tea muffins I created were protein packed, nutritious, filling, and delicious!

-However, the original chai tea muffins aren’t 100% free of common food allergens which stinks.
+However, the original chai tea muffins weren’t 100% free of common food allergens which stinks.

 Armed with my arsenal of allergen free ingredients, I set out to recreate these chi tea muffins.
 I thought it would be easy.
 Replace a few ingredients and bam!
 Perfection.
 Hahaha.
 Not.
 I had a total flop again and again and again.

 I decided that I just needed to scrap the original recipe and start all over again.
 Folks, it took me one try to achieve a dreamy Chai Tea Muffin.
 I was just overthinking it originally.